 The song referred to the crossing of the Southern and Yazoo & Mississippi Valley railroads in Moorhead, forty-two miles to the south; the Y&MV (sometimes called the Yazoo Delta or Y.D.) was nicknamed the “Dog,” or “Yellow Dog.”

 Here is a recreation of the moment.
 It seems that Handy was a catalyst — a man who at one time was deeply in touch with the music and his people and on the other had the intelligence, ability and desire to commercialize the music more broadly.
 Indeed, a more accurate — and just as complimentary — nickname would have been “Stepfather of the Blues.”
 Handy died in New York City in 1958.

-I couldn’t find any footage of Handy playing.
 Clearly, the most important songs to listen to are “St. Louis Blues” and “Yellow Dog Blues.”
-Old versions of both are above and below, respectively.
+Versions of both are above and below, respectively.
 Unfortunately, the version of “Yellow Dog Blues” is instrumental only.